novaway/elasticsearch-client/README.md

 In order to be searched, objects should be indexed as a serialized version.
 In order to be indexed, Object should implement `\Novaway\ElasticsearchClient\Indexable` interface.

-By default, objects are serialized with [Elasticsearch-PHP's SmartSerializer](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/_serializers.html#_smartserializer), but you can chose to [use a custom serializer](doc/working-with-a-custom-serializer.md).
+By default, objects are serialized with [Elasticsearch-PHP's SmartSerializer](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/_serializers.html#_smartserializer), but you can choose to [use a custom serializer](doc/working-with-a-custom-serializer.md).

 ```php
 $objectIndexer = new \Novaway\ElasticsearchClient\ObjectIndexer($index);